cncf/financial-user-group/README.md

 Zoom link: [https://zoom.us/j/843556463](https://zoom.us/j/843556463)

-[Join the mailing list](https://lists.cncf.io/g/financial-user-group/join) - note that work email addresses are required.
+[Join the mailing list](https://lists.cncf.io/g/financial-user-group/join) - note that you must be a member of an end user company in financial services to join, and work email addresses are required.

 ## Past events